-Cheiron recommended changes for both the 2023 valuations and also changes for future valuations.
-This year's report contains 33 recommendations compared to 39 in last year's report.
+Cheiron recommended changes for both the 2024 valuations and also changes for future valuations.
+This year's report contains 26 recommendations compared to 33 in last year's report.
 Recommendations included the following:

 - Cheiron recommends that the funding method be changed to employ a methodology that produces a reasonable Actuarially Determined Contribution and fully funds plan benefits within a reasonable period. - Cheiron recommends the Boards continue to annually review the economic assumptions (interest rate and inflation) prior to commencing the valuation work and adjust assumptions accordingly.
-All of the systems complied with this recommendation prior to conducting the 2023 actuarial valuations. - Because experience studies are performed every three years, Cheiron recommended that the phase-in period for the impact of assumption changes be reduced to no longer than three years. - Cheiron assessed compliance with Actuarial Standard of Practice 51 (assessment and disclosure of risk) and made recommendations to improve the disclosures related to that standard: - Explain how each risk identified would reasonably be anticipated to significantly affect the specific plan's future financial condition; and - For each identified risk, provide an assessment, preferably quantitative, that considers the specific circumstances of the plan.
+All of the systems complied with this recommendation prior to conducting the 2024 actuarial valuations. - Because experience studies are performed every three years, Cheiron recommended that the phase-in period for the impact of assumption changes be reduced to no longer than three years. - Cheiron assessed compliance with Actuarial Standard of Practice 51 (assessment and disclosure of risk).
+Several recommendations in this area were implemented by the systems and not repeated in this year's report.
+However, there was one recommendation directed to TRS.
+Cheiron recommended the actuary provide an assessment for each of the key risks identified. - Cheiron also assessed compliance with Actuarial Standard of Practice 4 (measuring pension obligations and determining costs) and recommended the TRS actuary disclose how long before the State Mandated Contribution is expected to exceed the normal cost plus interest on the unfunded actuarial accrued liability. - In future economic assumption studies, Cheiron recommends that the plan's actuary disclose more information about the survey data used in their analysis, including a list of investment consulting firms who participated in the survey and the effective date of the capital market assumptions received.
+This recommendation was directed to four of the systems (SERS, JRS, GARS, and CTPF).